mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 **Question:** *(Transcriber’s Note: This question is mostly unintelligible on the recording.)* Roshi? ... [about] regulation ... if at some point you’re experiencing something that seems good, pleasant, then there’s a natural tendency to think you’re doing something right in terms of regulating your body ...
 Then maybe the next moment, you experience something [that seems like suffering], and there’s a natural tendency that you seem to be doing something wrong.
 Is that the correct way to look at it?

-**Katagiri:** Well, if you see the sleep, it’s not right, but it’s not wrong.
+**Katagiri Roshi:** Well, if you see the sleep, it’s not right, but it’s not wrong.

 **Same person:** *(This is still mostly unintelligible on the recording.)* But I mean, in terms of regulation...
 If it seems as if you are experiencing something that’s tranquil ...
 There’s some effects of that...
 You want to have that happen again.
 But isn’t that the purpose of regulating everything, in order to have everything working smoothly?

-**Katagiri:** Regulating is not to control.
+**Katagiri Roshi:** Regulating is not to control.
 Basically, we have to regulate what?
 Body and breath.
 These are something that have to do to the minimum in zazen.
 Number one, number two, regulating.
 At that time, many things happen: sleep or not sleep, dizziness, fantasies, many things.
 But they are just a [bump].
 Our mind attaches to it, if you see that “oh, that’s good,” “that’s bad.”
 But without mind, if you let it go, just [a bump].
 Come back.
 If you see the sleep, just sleep: “Oh, it’s sleep.”
 If you realize.
 Awareness is important, okay?
 And then, [adjust].
 That’s why there is number three, regulation of the body: sitting in the proper way, immobile.
 It means, sitting with the body and also mind, which leads you to awaken totally [to anything].

 That’s why at that time, the mind is very sharp.
 Immediately you catch something which happens – sleep or not sleep, dizzy or some other condition between sleep and waking up, you can realize [it].
 If you see the sleep, just awake.
 All that you have to do is regulate the body; that means, let’s sit down, right now, [totally in your body].
 The mind immediately attaches to it and gets it – good or bad, right or wrong.
 Awareness is just to see, and correct, adjust.
 [That’s] just the total dynamic working.
 That is awakening, that is wisdom: see, and adjust.
 Very good.